trebor/soul-bound/rfc.md

 * **Notation**
   * `∥`: Concatenation operator.
   * JSON‑Schema snippets use `"type": "string"`, `"format": "uuid"`, etc.
-  * All protocol messages include a `"type"` field and the actor’s signature over the entire JSON payload.
+  * All protocol messages include a `"type"` field and the actor's signature over the entire JSON payload.

 **Note:** All cryptographic operations must follow industry‑standard algorithms (e.g., ECDSA/secp256k1 or Ed25519 for signatures; SHA‑256 for hashing; Bulletproofs or zk‑SNARKs for zero‑knowledge).